How to Relieve a Clogged Milk Duct

 • Stress.
 Just as the rest of your body won’t run as smoothly because of too much stress, the same goes for your breasts.
 Stress can slow down the production of the hormone oxytocin, which helps your breast release the breast milk.
 So take it easy.
 Sleep when baby sleeps, and ask others for help with chores.
 Let your body do its thing.

 Whether you’re in the early stages of breastfeeding or have been at it for a while, a blocked milk duct can strike when milk isn’t being fully drained from your breasts.
-“Mothers may first notice an area of the breast that feels firm, bumpy, or even with a ropelike texture,” says Rebecca Kramer, RN, a nurse and lactation consultant at Gundersen Health System in La Crosse, Wisconsin.
+“Mothers may first notice an area of the breast that feels firm, bumpy, or even with a ropelike texture,” says Becky Kramer, RN, IBCLC, a nurse and lactation consultant at Gundersen Health System in La Crosse, Wisconsin.

 As any new mom will tell you, a clogged milk duct can feel as if some vicious creature has set up residence in your breast.
-Besides causing pain and suffering for the mom, it makes babies cry.
-“When nursing the baby on that [affected] side, my daughter would get frustrated and impatient,” says Sarah B., who describes the clogged duct she experienced as “a hard ball [that] hurt to touch.”
+Besides causing pain and suffering for the mom, it can make babies cry.
+“When nursing the baby on that [affected] side, my daughter would get frustrated and impatient,” says Sarah B., who describes the clogged duct she experienced as “a hard ball that hurt to touch.”
 “It ached and felt bruised,” she says.
 That’s not uncommon—nor are they the only clogged milk duct symptoms.
 You might also feel:

 - sore, tender breasts